-In the non-quadratic formulation the QC-weight, w_i , (5.14) is updated for each simulation based on the normalized departure values calculated from the latest model state.
+In the non-quadratic formulation the QC-weight, $w_i$ , (5.14) is updated for each simulation based on the normalized departure values calculated from the latest model state.
 However, to obtain a strictly quadratic cost function the QC-weight is not allowed to change during the minimisation process, because the cost function shape would then change.
 Also, when LQVARQC = .TRUE. it is not possible to activate VarQC in the middle of the minimisation process, i.e. NITERQC MUST be zero, because this would otherwise introduce a sudden jump in the cost function.
 Therefore, in 4D-Var assimilations VarQC is not applied during the first outer-loop but only for the second (and possibly subsequent) outer-loop iteration(s).

-The quadratic VarQC implementation satisfies the quadratic constraint by calculating the QC-weight, w_i , based on the high resolution trajectory fields and using this constant weight during the next minimisation step.
-The cost function value is increased/reduced for each simulation during the minimisation by a factor w_i^ (norm_dep_LR-norm_dep_HR), linearized in the vicinity of the high resolution cost function at norm_dep_HR.
-For the minimisation the most important input is the modification of the gradient by the weight w_i .
-During the trajectory run the high resolution departure is stored in ROBODY(...MDBIFC1(NUPTRA+1)) in HDEPART.
+The quadratic VarQC implementation satisfies the quadratic constraint by calculating the QC-weight, $w_i$ , based on the high resolution trajectory fields and using this constant weight during the next minimisation step.
+The cost function value is increased/reduced for each simulation during the minimisation by a factor $w_i^$ (norm\dep\LR-norm\dep\HR), linearized in the vicinity of the high resolution cost function at norm\dep\HR.
+For the minimisation the most important input is the modification of the gradient by the weight $w_i$ .
+During the trajectory run the high resolution departure is stored in ROBODY(...,MDBIFC1(NUPTRA+1)) in HDEPART.
 For each simulation during the next minimisation step the high resolution departure is read and normalized by the final observation error in HJO HJO loop 1.3.2.
 This is used as input to the VarQC weight calculations (loop 1.5.3-1.5.4 in HJO).
-It is assured that the same weight is used for each simulation in the minimisation if LLQVARQC_MIN = .TRUE., because ZFJOS_HR(JOBS, JBODY) is constant during the minimisation.
-The cost function value is calculated like Jo_varqc_LR = Jo_varqc_HR + w_i^ (norm_dep_LR-norm_dep_HR).
+It is assured that the same weight is used for each simulation in the minimisation if LLQVARQC\MIN = .TRUE., because ZFJOS\HR(JOBS, JBODY) is constant during the minimisation.
+The cost function value is calculated like Jo\varqc\LR = Jo\varqc\HR + $w_i^$ (norm\dep\LR-norm\dep\HR).

 The a posteriori probability of gross error is stored in the ODB and passed to BUFR feedback.
-Storing in ODB is done at the final simulation of the last minimisation if LQVARQC = .F., but done during the final trajectory run if LQVARQC = .TRUE. in order to use the updated final trajectory for calculating the QC-weight based on final high-resolution analysis values.
-This is done in HJO - see Section 5.2.5.
+Storing in ODB is done at the final simulation of the last minimisation if LQVARQC = .F., but done during the

 Variational quality control for time correlated observations: The same method as above is (by default) applied for time correlated observations (LTC = .TRUE.).
 Here the high resolution departure values are required for all the time correlated observations.
 This is achieved by storing the normalized high resolution departures in the array RTCNDPHR in HJO and reading them in COMTC.
-They are then copied to local array ZTCNDPHR_W and then used instead of the low resolution departures in the calculation (overwriting ZOM1DEP_W by high resolution values).
+They are then copied to local array ZTCNDPHR\W and then used instead of the low resolution departures in the calculation (overwriting ZOM1DEP\W by high resolution values).